blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Link Types

-Link types are only able to be changed through _semantic annotations_ and as such, any link type `X`, with the same Base URI as another link type `Y` (i.e. a different version of the same link type), are _compatible_.
+Link types are only able to be changed through _semantic annotations_ and as such, any link type `X`, with the same Base URI as another link type `Y` (i.e. a different version of the same link type), are _compatible_ (this is likely to change in the near future).

 ## When to Check Compatibility of Types

-Block schemas, and other uses of types (for example graph service methods), can request data from the embedding application by referencing types.
-Not relying on the version to ensure compatibility means that if a block, or data (associated with a versioned type) in an embedding application, is "outdated", the compatibility can be checked by comparing the two schemas.
+Block schemas, and other uses of types (for example graph service methods), can request particular data structures from the embedding application by referencing types.
+Not relying on the version of a type to ensure compatibility means that if a block or data (associated with a versioned type) in an embedding application is associated with a different version of a type – or different types altogether – the compatibility of the data can still be checked by comparing the two schemas.
 Data blobs can continue to be validated against the relevant schema.

 This should allow a bit more flexibility within the system when it comes to compatibility of data requirements.